betaflight/betaflight/docs/LedStrip.md

 That is, south facing LEDs have priority.

+The mapping between modes led placement and colors is currently fixed and cannot be changed.

 #### Indicator

 This mode flashes LEDs that correspond to roll and pitch stick positions.  i.e.  they indicate the direction the craft is going to turn.